Slicer/SlicerLungCTAnalyzer/README.md

 "We performed a volumetric analysis and/or visualization in 3D Slicer(http://www.slicer.org) via the Lung CT Analyzer project(https://github.com/rbumm/SlicerLungCTAnalyzer/)"
 <br>
 <br>
-This project is in active development and is not FDA approved
+This project is in active development and is not FDA approved.
 <br>
 <br>
 Impressum: Prof. Rudolf Bumm, Department of Surgery, Kantonsspital Graubünden (KSGR), Loestrasse 170, Chur, Switzerland